 RAG is Dead, Long Live RAG: Building Your Own Vector Database Pipeline

 After watching countless companies burn through budgets on overpriced enterprise RAG solutions, I decided to build something better.
-This is the story of how I created a high-performance documentation processing pipeline using open-source tools and Mistral AI that's not only 5-15x faster than traditional approaches, but costs a fraction of what vendors charge.
-From GitHub repositories to searchable vector databases—all automated, all under your control, and surprisingly simple to implement.
+This is the story of how I created a high-performance documentation processing pipeline using open-source tools and flexible embedding providers that's not only 5-15x faster than traditional approaches, but costs a fraction of what vendors charge.
+From GitHub repositories to searchable vector databases—supporting everything from markdown to PDFs and 150+ file types—all automated, all under your control, and surprisingly simple to implement.

 The Vendor Lock-in Trap